The article “Outstanding Expenses Journal Entry” suggests that the journal entry relates to expenses that have not been paid but incurred.

 The Problem

-As the May month expenses are not paid in the same month, accountant thinks that the current (May) month expenses will be $9Million.
+As the May expenses are not paid in the same month, the accountant thinks the current (May) month expenses will be $9 million.

-Does this approach sounds good?
+Does this approach sound good?

 Nope.
-Its against the matching concept of presenting the current period expenses along with income.
+It’s against the matching concept of presenting the current period expenses along with income.

 Outstanding Expenses Journal Entry